AhoyISki/duat/README.md

 // Since duat_kak is a plugin, it must be used explicitely. use duat_kak::{KeyMap, Mode, OnModeChange};
 run! {
+use duat::prelude::*;
+// Since duat_kak is a plugin, it must be used explicitely. use duat_kak::{KeyMap, Mode, OnModeChange};
+run! {
     // The print module manages the printing of files. print::wrap_on_width();

     hooks::remove_group("FileWidgets");
-    hooks::add::<OnFileOpen>(|builder| {
-        // This hook lets you push widgets to the files. builder.push::<VertRule>();
+    // This hook lets you push widgets to the files. hooks::add::<OnFileOpen>(|builder| {
+        // By default, these go on the left. builder.push::<VertRule>();
         builder.push::<LineNumbers>();
     });
     hooks::remove_group("WindowWidgets");
-    hooks::add::<OnWindowOpen>(|builder| {
-        // Same, but on the edges of the window.
+    // Same, but on the edges of the window. hooks::add::<OnWindowOpen>(|builder| {
         // "[" "]" pairs change the style of text.
         let status_line = status!(
             [File] { File::name } " "